wellagain/remisass/README.md

 Key features
 ------------
-- No need to compile what you never use: `%placeholders` insdead of outputed `.class`.
+- **Semantics first**: no need to compile what you never use: `%placeholders` insdead of outputed `.class`.
-- Pre-build placeholders for grid sizes (e.g. `%s-2-12`, meaning 2 columns of 12), buttons and form elements.
+- **Pre-build placeholders** for grid sizes (e.g. `%s-2-12`, meaning 2 columns of 12), buttons and form elements.
-- Generate grid placeholders for your own grid, for any column numbers you want (fancy `%s-3-6`?
+- Generate grid placeholders for **your own grid**, for any column numbers you want (fancy `%s-3-6`?
 Easy!).
-- Intelligent grid behaviour for smaller screens (e.g. 12 columns become 6, then 4, then 1 when resizing).
+- **Intelligent grid behaviour** for smaller screens (e.g. 12 columns become 6, then 4, then 1 when resizing).
-- Benefit from other little snippets and one-liners for faster coding (e.g. for positioning, animation and gradient).
+- Benefit from other little **snippets and one-liners** for faster coding (e.g. for positioning, animation and gradient).
-- Dealing with vendor prefixes without post-processor?
+- Dealing with **vendor prefixes** without post-processor?
 Use mixins for css3 features or build your own for as many vendors as you need to.
 - Resets, centered content, sticky footer and other layout snippets available.

 See <a href="http://work.wellagain.lt/remisass/">demo page</a> for visual presentation.